Liz Truss doubles down on disastrous ‘growth’ plan in farewell speech

 Ms Truss also said she would remain in parliament, saying she is looking forward to “continuing to serve South West Norfolk from the backbenches”.

+Instead, echoing Boris Johnson, Ms Truss quoted an ancient philosopher to ram home her credo that politicians should think the unthinkable.

+As the Roman philosopher Seneca wrote: “It is not because things are difficult that we do not dare.
+It is because we do not dare that they are difficult,” she said.

-She has been forced out after just seven weeks in power – making her the shortest-serving prime minister in history – after her disastrous min-budget crashed the economy and shredded public trust.
+Ms Truss has been forced out after just seven weeks in power – making her the shortest-serving prime minister in history – after her disastrous min-budget crashed the economy and shredded public trust.

 Mr Sunak takes over with the majority of Tory MPs eager to unite around yet another new leader – but facing the poisoned inheritance of needing to announce huge spending cuts within days.